Falcons name Raheem Morris interim replacement for Quinn

 Morris could become a candidate for the full-time job if the Falcons, who play at Minnesota on Sunday, can revive their season.

 “Raheem is a strong leader and a talented coach that has adapted to a variety of roles since joining the Falcons in 2015,” McKay said in a statement Monday.
 “He has experience as a head coach and has worked on both sides of the ball.
 We felt that combined with his connection to the players and coaching staff, which will be an important factor as we move forward in 2020, he was the right person to give this responsibility to.”

+Morris was the choice as interim coach despite being in charge of a defense which ranks near the bottom of the league in passing, total yards and points allowed.

+The Falcons have tried to compensate for a secondary which has been depleted by injuries.
+The defense faces a big problem in correcting its tackling.
+Several players whiffed on initial contact in the loss to Carolina.
+Panthers running back Mike Davis often carried defenders along for the ride as he broke through to the second and third level.

 Morris has experience on offense and defense in his 18 years coaching in the NFL.
 He opened the 2019 season with Atlanta’s wide receivers before being switched to the secondary.
 The move was seen as a major reason Atlanta went 6-2 in its final eight games to finish 7-9 last season.